Consteel/manual/docs/manual/1_0_general-description/1_4_general-functions-for-tables.md

 ---
 # General functions for tables

-Basically, there are two types of tables in _ConSteel_: the input tables and the output tables.
+Basically, there are two types of tables in _Consteel_: the input tables and the output tables.
 Since tables are usually for working with a large amount of data, both table types have special features making the data managing more comfortable.

 <!-- /wp:paragraph -->